 The spectators squat around the ground or perch on top of walls and roofs of adjoining buildings.

 The commentator stirs the crowd as he explains every bowling and batting action.
 But this is no ordinary game.

 The match is part of what officials here call the NPL (Nirvachan Premier League) - a take on the hugely popular IPL (Indian Premier League) cricket tournament.
-Nirvachan means election.'Youth to booth'
+Nirvachan means election.

 The batting team is led by the most senior government official in the area, district magistrate Mayur Maheshwari.

 "We have seen that, generally, a lot of young voters and a lot of women voters do not vote," Mr Maheshwari told the BBC.

 "We want to make them aware through sports and culture that it's important to vote.
 And events like these are aimed at bringing the youth to the [election] booth," he says.

 During breaks in the match, Mr Maheshwari goes around the field, telling the spectators why they must vote.
 He quizzes them about the forthcoming elections and the winners get yellow T-shirts as prizes.